aleksandr-novikov/react-context-storage/README.md

 const useLocal = false;

 /*
-Consumer component that will have a "context" prop which contains 2 properties: storage - your storage object dispatch - function that dispatches an action which gets passed into your reducer */ const Consumer = ({
+Consumer component that will has a "context" prop which contains: storage - storage object dispatch - function that dispatches an action which gets passed into reducer */ const Consumer = ({
   context: {